-“There’s an ongoing healing power in connecting back to the community and parish of the dead person which I feel is breaking down.
+“There’s an ongoing healing power in connecting back to the community of the dead person which I feel is breaking down.
 People are turning more and more to grief counseling to cope.”.

 Funerals are Joe McNamara’s business.
 As director of Corrigan and Sons, Funerals Directors, of 5 Lower Camden Street, he’s a part of an unbroken line of family involvement in a company set up by Patrick Corrigan in the latter part of the nineteenth century.
 Dapper, discreet and diplomatic, he’s the essence of the Corrigan and Sons ethos, respecting death, the dead and the feeling of the bereaved.